SchoolSaint Gianna School of Health Sciences

-Application to the Master of Science in Speech-Language Pathology program is through the Council of Academic Programs in Communication Science and Disorders (CAPCSD).
+Application to the Master of Science in Speech-Language Pathology program is through the Central Application System for CSD.

 You will complete clinical rotations in a variety of settings, such as on-campus clinics, private practice, public schools, skilled nursing facilities, hospitals, and rehabilitation centers.
 Students provide speech therapy services under faculty supervision in our on-campus pro bono clinic.

 - Publish and Present Scholarly Work